PLOS/ambraproject/Quickstart-Guide.md

 ## Deploying the artifacts to Tomcat

-Use maven to deploy each component.
+If you have downloaded or compiled `.war` files, you may deploy them to a Tomcat instance as normal.
+(Consult the Tomcat documentation for details.)

+You may also run each component from Maven.
 This is where you will set the application port as well as define the configuration directory:

 1. Wombat: `mvn tomcat6:run -Dmaven.tomcat.port=8080 -Dwombat.configDir=/etc/ambra`
 2. Rhino: `mvn tomcat6:run -Dmaven.tomcat.port=8082 -Drhino.configDir=/etc/ambra`